supreetshm947/SemanticAnalyzer/README.md

 ## 🌟 Semantic Analyzer
-- 🤖 Implementations of fully connected neural networks for sentiment analysis.
+- 🤖 Implementations of a Deep Learning model in Pytorch for sentiment analysis.
 - 📈 Evaluation metrics including accuracy and loss.

 ## 📊 Data